Positivity of Mass in Higher Dimensions: Time of Flight Estimate in Higher Dimensions

-\begin{lemma}(\textbf{Time of Flight Estimate}) Let $(M,g)$ be a spacetime in $D+1$ dimensions which admits quasi-Cartesian co-ordinates and let $\gamma$ be a causal curve which connects $\Lambda^-$ to $\Lambda^+$.
-Let $b$ denote the impact parameter (the minimum value of $r$ along $\gamma$).
-Then the time of flight along $\gamma$ tends to zero as $b\rightarrow\infty$. \end{lemma}
+We can now prove the following time of flight estimate for spacetimes admitting quasi-Cartesian co-ordinates: \begin{lemma}(\textbf{Time of Flight Estimate}) Let $(M,g)$ be a spacetime in $D+1$ dimensions ($D\geq4)$ which admits quasi-Cartesian co-ordinates and let $\gamma$ be a causal curve which connects $\Lambda^-$ to $\Lambda^+$ (see Section \ref{Introduction} for definitions) and is comprised of two null geodesic segments.
+Suppose $\gamma$ lies entirely in the region $r>R$.
+Then, for $R$ sufficiently large, the time of flight along $\gamma$ satisfies

-\textbf{Proof}: We begin by showing that, for spacetimes admitting quasi-Cartesian co-ordinates as in Definition \ref{defn:quasicart}, the co-ordinates

-are good co-ordinates on $\mathcal{I}^+$ and $\mathcal{I}^-$ respectively.
-Recall that for Schwarzschild in $3+1$ dimensions, we use the retarded and advanced time co-ordinates

-where $m$ is the mass of the spacetime and the quantities $t-r$ and $t+r$ diverge along outgoing and ingoing radial null geodesics respectively.
-This divergence means that $u$ and $v$ are not good co-ordinates on $\mathcal{I}^+$ and $\mathcal{I}^-$ in this spacetime.

-Another way of saying this is that the Hamilton-Jacobi functions $S^\pm$ defined for $(M,g)$ as in \cite{PSW} agree with $u$ and $v$ at infinity.
-We will define the (possibly negative) time of flight along an endless curve as $u_\infty-v_\infty$, where $u_\infty$ denotes the value of $u$ at the future endpoint of the curve and $v_\infty$ denotes the value of $v$ at its past endpoint.

-Consider a future endless $g$-null curve whose direction approaches $k^\mu$ as the affine parameter $\tau\rightarrow\infty$.
-We see that this curve becomes asymptotically radial in the far future.
-For a $g$-null curve, we have